My amazing and beautiful daughter—Devani Anjali Alderson—turns 24 today, 2/17/19.

 Devani, a Warrior of Wisdom Bringing Light to a World in Need

-Or whatever she decides it is she’s here to do.
-I am forever grateful to be sharing this life journey with her in our family, along with my husband, Coleman and her brother Nikolai.
+Or… whatever she decides it is she’s here to do.
+I am forever grateful to be sharing this life journey.
+Our family is complete because of Devani and her brother Nikolai.